 Described by the Washington Post as "a model of style and charm, and an irresistible performer," tenor David Gordon has forged an international classical music career as singer, author, lecturer, teacher, and recording artist.

-David is particularly known for his vivid performances of the music of J. S. Bach on recordings and in hundreds of concerts throughout North America, Europe, and Japan.
-The Chicago Tribune described him as “one of the world's great Bach tenors” and the St. Louis Post-Dispatch called him “one of the great interpreters of the Evangelist of our time.”
-For more than three decades he served as performer, lecturer, Dramaturge and member of the Artistic Leadership of the Carmel Bach Festival in California.
+David is particularly known for his vivid performances of the music of J. S. Bach on recordings and in hundreds of concerts in North America, Europe, and Japan.
+The Chicago Tribune described him as “one of the world's great Bach tenors” and in 2017 the St. Louis Post-Dispatch called him “one of the great interpreters of the Evangelist of our time.”
+For more than three decades David was a popular and central figure at the Carmel Bach Festival in California, where he served as tenor soloist, lecturer, Dramaturge, Master Class Director, and member of the artistic leadership.

-David lives with his wife, Ginna Gordon, in historic Jacksonville, Oregon, where he is deeply involved in 19th-century living history projects.
+David lives with his wife, Ginna Gordon, in historic Jacksonville, Oregon.